Please ensure Javascript is enabled for purposes of website accessibility Page 2: Accessible Educational Materials

 Did You Know?

 Students may use more than one format depending on their needs, the type of content, and the reading environment.
 For instance, a student with a visual impairment might prefer to see complex mathematical equations using a large-print textbook but opt for a digital text format of their history textbook.
 Another student who accesses digital text materials on a computer in the classroom might prefer listening to an audio format at home.
 Therefore, educators should not assume a single format will work for a particular student all the time.
-Rather, they must collaborate with families and students to consider individualized needs and contexts when making decisions about AEM formats.
+Rather, they must collaborate with students and families to consider individualized needs and contexts when making decisions about AEM formats.

 Digital Accessibility